Jiří Wolf: Biography

-Wolf was arrested for the second time on 17 May 1983 for passing information about conditions in Czech prisons to the Austrian Embassy in Prague.
-He was sentenced for another six years in prison for subversion in cooperation with foreign agents, which was followed by three years of protective supervision.
+He was arrested for the second time on 17 May 1983 for passing information about conditions in Czech prisons to the Austrian Embassy in Prague.
+He was sentenced to another six years in prison for subversion in cooperation with foreign agents, which was followed by three years of protective supervision.
 He was again placed in Valdice, where his health worsened considerably; he suffered from chest pain and deterioration of vision.
 Appeals by international organizations eventually led to small improvements in his treatment.

 In 1984, Amnesty International declared him a Prisoner of Conscience.
 AIUSA campus groups on the San Francisco peninsula took up his case and, with Congressman Tom Lantos and his wife Annette, campaigned for his release, winning extensive news coverage and high level support.
 Jiri was released at the end of his prison term.
 On the same day, dissident Václav Havel was also released from jail.

 In 1990, Wolf was invited to the United States, where he presented his case as an example of efficient work by the Amnesty International.
 He spoke at AIUSA's annual general meeting, held that year in Boston.
 He also toured the Nashua Street Jail, newly opened after courts deemed the Charles Street Jail unfit, to view prison conditions in America.

 After his release from prison, Wolf was treated both by Czech and American doctors.
-However, Wolf still suffers from chronic fatigue syndrome.
+However, Wolf still suffered from chronic fatigue syndrome.

-He still calls for support of political prisoners in undemocratic regimes.
+Wolf called for support of political prisoners in undemocratic regimes.

+Wolf died on 16 June 2026, at the age of 74.